Shelly Glover: Election spending controversy

 The Speaker of the House of Commons received a request from Elections Canada to suspend Glover as an MP in June 2013.
 Glover failed to file documents related to the 2011 election campaign.
 Elections Canada spokesman John Enright said, "Those letters advised the speaker that an elected candidate shall not continue to sit or vote as members of the House of Commons pending the filing of complete and accurate returns."
 Glover filed a legal challenge in the Manitoba Court of Queen's Bench.
 Liberal MP Scott Andrews indicated the suspension of Glover from Parliament should be immediate according to previous legal precedent.
 On July 22, 2014, it was reported in the media that Glover's staffers had attempted to remove the controversial election spending information from her Wikipedia page.

 In July 2013, it was reported that Glover had filed a revised return, which Elections Canada accepted.
 Her campaign acknowledged that, as a result of "inadvertence and an honest misunderstanding of what constitutes an election expense," it exceeded the legal limit by $2,267.
 Glover promised to make up for the overspend by a corresponding underspend in the next election, and was not penalised.

 Minister of Canadian Heritage and Official Languages

 Shelly Glover was appointed Minister of Canadian Heritage and Official Languages on July 15, 2013.

 On October 8, 2013, on behalf of Glover, Daryl Kramp, Member of Parliament (Prince Edward-Hastings), announced support for the Tsi Kionhnheht Ne Onkwawenna Language Circle (TKNOLC) to develop Mohawk language-learning tools.

 After federal politics

 Glover resigned from the Winnipeg Police Service in April 2018, writing in her letter that the service became a "toxic workplace" for her and that "the WPS is no longer a healthy environment."

 Provincial politics

 On August 25, 2021, Glover announced her candidacy in the 2021 Progressive Conservative Party of Manitoba leadership election.
 On September 16, she was confirmed as one of two candidates appearing on the ballot, alongside Heather Stefanson.
 She lost the party leadership election by 363 votes.

+On March 12, 2025, Glover announced that she would be planning to create her own new center-right party to rival the PC's and take a more moderate stance.
+Despite that also being the mission statement of the Keystone Party of Manitoba their leader Kevin Friesen stated Glover was not in contact with them.